 I decided to ask the Bishop for a Patriarchal blessing.
 Maybe the Lord would tell me more about who I am.
 The Bishop said, I was too young.
-I was disappointed, but accepted what he said.
+I was disappointed.

 It wasn’t long after that that my parents divorced.
-None of my friend’s parents divorced, so I thought this is what happens to second-class spirits.
-We moved to a new neighborhood and that was the end of my activity in church for a season.
+None of my friend’s parents were divorced, so I thought this is what happens to second-class spirits.
+We moved to a new neighborhood and that was the end of my activity in church.

 This is a simple example of how believing something about the Lord that isn’t true can cause us to stumble.
 I believe too many of us harbor false concepts about God’s character and how he deals with us.

-I’ve found the Book of Mormon to be a source of truth about God’s dealings, the key to using the Book of Mormon is to liken it to ourselves.
-The Lord gave us the Book of Mormon so we could learn how he deals with his followers.
+I’ve found the Book of Mormon to be the primary source of truth about God’s dealings.
+The key is to liken the teachings found therein to ourselves.
+The Lord gave us the Book of Mormon so we learn about his dealings with his followers.